 4th Tip: CHOOSE OCXEE

-This is a rough expenditure plan of Poland student accommodation.
+This is a rough expenditure plan for Poland student accommodation.

 University Dormitories: 200-700 PLN shared room.
 Single room costs around 800-1200 PLN.